-This is upland ecological site and is not influenced by a water table or run in from adjacent sites.
+This is an upland ecological site and is not influenced by a water table or run in from adjacent sites.
 Due to the semi-arid climate in which it occurs, the water budget is normally contained within the soil pedon.
-Soil moisture is recharged by spring rains, but it but rarely exceeds field capacity in the upper 40 inches before being depleted by evapotranspiration.
-During intense precipitation events this site may deliver moisture to downslope sites via deep percolation or surface runoff and contribute recharge to a localized area.
+Soil moisture is recharged by spring rains, but it but rarely exceeds field capacity of the soil profile before being depleted by evapotranspiration.
+Steep slopes combined with bedrock at very shallow depths result in very high runoff potential.
+During intense precipitation events, the site delivers moisture to downslope sites via surface runoff.
 Moisture loss through evapotranspiration exceeds precipitation for the majority of the growing season and soil moisture is the primary limiting factor for plant production on this ecological site.